 |Due on January 1st, late on February 1st|

 An IFTA license must be filed in Kentucky if a motor carrier is based in Kentucky and operates one or more qualified motor vehicles in at least one other IFTA jurisdiction.
 It is required to obtain a trip permit through member jurisdictions for IFTA qualifying carriers that do not want to participate in the IFTA program, according to the regulations and fees of each member jurisdiction.
-If a carrier does not operate outside of Kentucky, then they will be issued a Kentucky Intrastate Tax (KIT) license.
+If a carrier does not operate outside of Kentucky, then they may get a Kentucky Intrastate Tax (KIT) license instead.

-Once you receive the KYU number, the KYU taxes must file quarterly and in a timely manner in order to keep your authorization active.
-DOT Operating Authority is a licensed agency that helps motor carriers obtain all Weight Distance Tax registrations.
+Once you receive the KYU number, you must file your KYU taxes quarterly and in a timely manner in order to keep your authorization active.
+DOT Operating Authority is a licensed agency that helps motor carriers obtain all weight-distance tax registrations.
 All quarterly reports are due on the last day of the month following the end of the quarter.

-Failure to file your 1st quarter of the KYU will lose their KYU license if the required taxes are not paid immediately.
-If your KYU license is canceled, then motor carriers are required to pay a Failure to File Free and a Post a Bond to reinstate their license.
+Failure to file your 1st quarter taxes for KYU will cause you to lose your KYU license if you don’t pay the required taxes immediately.
+If your KYU license is canceled, then motor carriers are required to pay a failure to file fee and post a bond to reinstate their license.

 DOT Operating Authority Can Help you Obtain a Kentucky Weight Distance Tax Permit

 We here at DOT Operating Authority process all registration paperwork for your business.
 Our agents have years of experience filing all registrations for motor carrier authorities.
-We are experts in the Trucking industry.
+We are experts in the trucking industry.
 We help truckers, brokers, motor carriers, and other businesses that utilize heavy vehicles.
-Call us today and we can assist you with registrations, filings, updates or other matters.
-Call us at (888) 669-4383 now!